About ExpressRoute virtual network gateways

 This table applies to both the Azure Resource Manager and classic deployment models.

-Gateway SKU Connections per second Mega-Bits per second Packets per second Supported number of VMs in the virtual network 1 Flow count limit
+Gateway SKU Mega-Bits per second Packets per second Supported number of VMs in the virtual network 1 Flow count limit

-1 The values in the table are estimates and varies depending on the CPU utilization of the gateway.
-If the CPU utilization is high and the number of supported VMs gets exceeded, the gateway will start to dropping packets.
+1 The values in the table are estimates and vary depending on the CPU utilization of the gateway.
+If the CPU utilization is high and the number of supported VMs gets exceeded, the gateway will start to drop packets.

 Important